 Now watch to see if the players have their heads up as they control the ball.
 They must use their creativity in working out how to control the soccer ball even as they dribble it with the help of the inner and outer side of the feet.

 Also, encourage them to switch directions swiftly and move as fast as they can.
 Once this happens for about two minutes, let the players switch places and continue the drill.
+Also try to teach fun soccer skills and drills that motivate your players.

 Active soccer skill drills can keep your players enthusiastic about coming to practice as they see themselves improving each time.